How to Identify Malicious Code? Examples, Preventtion and Mitigatation

 grant_admin_access()

 According to the code snippet, the backdoor is quite primitive.
 It confirms if the username is “admin” and password is “password123”.
-When the conditions are fulfilled then it permits administrative access without a proper authorization.
+When the conditions are fulfilled, administrative access is permitted without proper authorization.

 Cross-Site Scripting (XSS) Attacks

-Cross-Site Scripting (XSS) is a malicious practice, which involves taking advantage of trusting websites in order to inject harmful JavaScript code into pages which are sent to the users.
+Cross-site scripting (XSS) is a malicious practice that involves taking advantage of trusting websites in order to inject harmful JavaScript code into pages that are sent to the users.
 When this illicit code is run in the user’s browser, then the attacker gets the right to control how the user interacts with the application.

 The results are vast and horrendous for XSS attacks.
-They may lead to data theft, session hijacking or unauthorized access of sensitive data.
+They may lead to data theft, session hijacking, or unauthorized access to sensitive data.

-In addition, these hacks destroy the faith of users in the websites attacked, injure the reputation of web applications and they may even lead to legal consequences according to the GDPR (General Protection Regulation) and CCPA (California Consumer Privacy Act).
+In addition, these hacks destroy the faith of users in the websites attacked, injure the reputation of web applications, and may even lead to legal consequences according to the GDPR (General Protection Regulation) and CCPA (California Consumer Privacy Act).

 <script>